iluwatar/java-design-patterns/reactor/README.md

 ## When to Use the Reactor Pattern in Java

-* Use the Reactor pattern when you need to handle multiple simultaneous I/O operations efficiently.
-* Ideal for applications requiring high scalability and low-latency, such as web servers and networking frameworks.
+Employ the Reactor pattern in scenarios requiring low-latency and high-throughput in server-side applications, making it an essential strategy for modern networking frameworks and web servers.

 ## Known Uses